mecid/mecid.github.io/_posts/2022-11-02-window-management-in-swiftui.md

 ```

-As you can see in the example above, we use the new Window type to define a single window assigned to a particular identifier.
+As you can see in the example above, we use the new Window scene type to define a single window assigned to a particular identifier.
 Now we can use the *openWindow* environment value to open a window with the dedicated identifier.

 ```swift
 struct ContentView: View {